sonjaschnik/FinancialDataAnalytics/README.md

 ## Reading

-This course is predominantly hands on and draws from several subject areas, such as financial economics, data science or textual analysis.
-As such, there exists no single text book recommendation.
+This course is predominantly hands-on and draws from several subject areas, such as financial economics, data science or textual analysis.
+As such, there exists no single textbook recommendation.
 Relevant 'reading' material is linked in the script.
 That being said, resources include but are not limited to:
 * ["Python Data Science Handbook" (Jake VanderPlas)](https://jakevdp.github.io/PythonDataScienceHandbook/)
 * ["Python for Finance" (Yves Hilpisch)](https://github.com/yhilpisch/py4fi2nd)
 * "Data Analysis for Business, Economics, and Policy" (Gabor Bekes, Gabor Kezdi)